https://newsletter.po.creamermedia.com

 Font size: -+

-JOHANNESBURG (miningweekly.com) – The South African economy requires fruitful outcomes to emerge quickly from the crucial memorandum of understanding (MoU) that will be signed tomorrow by Minerals Council South Africa and South Africa’s Council for Mineral Technology (Mintek).
+JOHANNESBURG (miningweekly.com) – The South African economy requires fruitful outcomes to emerge quickly from the planned memorandum of understanding (MoU) that that Minerals Council South Africa and South Africa’s Council for Mineral Technology (Mintek) intended signing on Friday, September 19, but then postponed.

 Advertisement

-It must also be demanded that the collaboration promised by this latest agreement between the private sector’s Minerals Council and the public sector’s Mintek be taken to the next level transparently so that all can witness greater efficiency in the processes used to add value to South Africa’s mineral endowment, the property of the South African people.
+It must also be demanded that the proposed MoU's collaboration promise between the private sector’s Minerals Council and the public sector’s Mintek be taken to the next level transparently, so that all can witness greater efficiency in the processes used to add value to South Africa’s mineral endowment, the property of the South African people.

 South Africa’s active patent development, strong extraction and processing skillsets, and the emerging adoption of advanced processing technologies across different minerals has got to be taken much further for all to see.